 Mold in the Home: Identification and Removal

 Mold is an all-too-common problem for many homeowners.
-In fact, it is often a serious problem because there are certain types of household molds that produce mycotoxins, which can pose a health risk.
+It is often a serious problem because there are certain types of household molds that produce mycotoxins, which can pose a health risk.
 Those who live in households rife with mold often experience increased symptoms of allergies as well as worsening of some pre-existing lung conditions.

 Aside from the health risks, damage to the home is also a common result of a mold infestation.
-In fact, mold is so common and can cause so much damage that many home insurers no longer offer protection against it.
-That’s why it is important to identify mold right when it presents itself and then contact a professional in order to to remove it.
+Mold is so common and can cause so much damage that many home insurers no longer offer protection against it.
+That’s why it is important to identify mold right when it presents itself and then contact a professional to remove it.

 Here are some tips on how best to identify mold.